cityu-hall2/CityHack2019_submissions/README.md

 2. Please submit your project directly to this repository. **Do not fork this repository** since merge requests will not be approved.
     - Tips: You are encouraged to create your own github repository for your development.
 You can add a link to your own repository in the readme file under your group folder.
 3. The submission deadline is **15:30, 27 Jan 2019**.
 Late submissions will not be considered in the evaluation stage.
-4. You can ask our technical stuffs for help if you have any difficulties.
+4. You can ask our technical staffs for help if you have any difficulties.